w3c/wot/plugfest/2018-sept-online/README.md

 Note: we may want to define some smaller, simpler scenarios for testing; but we also need a "meaty" scenario for demonstration purposes at TPAC.

-## Home integration scenario
+## Home integration scenarios

-Scenario: Automatically turn off devices when user leaves the room
+Scenario 1: Automatically turn off devices when user leaves the room

 ### Description:
 The KETI environment sensor is capable of identifying when a room is empty by measuring the oxygen level.